-- The majority of projects are very aware about the importance of CBC added value and their final report show their awareness of the fact that without the cooperation component the project could not have been developed. - All types of CBC added value have been covered by the Italy-Croatia projects with a certain balance among the types. - Learning opportunities and generating the critical mass seem to be the most popular types of CBC added value among SOs 1.1., 2.1. and 3.2 standard and standard + projects. - Building structure for further co-operation and territorial cohesion is a type of CBC added value quite present in the standard + project. - More than one project has been implemented CBC steering committee or management board (e.g. Blutourism system, Zero Waste Blue).
-This is of outermost importance for CBC project and to manage the partnership in a valuable way. - The Partners' participation to the different phases of the stakeholders' involvement (e.g. Ecoss project) can be identified as a good practice to be transferred.
+- The majority of projects are very aware about the importance of CBC added value and their final report show their awareness of the fact that without the cooperation component the project could not have been developed. - All types of CBC added value have been covered by the Italy-Croatia projects with a certain balance among the types.

+- Learning opportunities and generating the critical mass seem to be the most popular types of CBC added value among Italy-Croatia standard and standard+ projects (see Charts on the side). - Solution to common problems is a type of CBC added value quite present in the standard and standard + project. - More than one project has been implemented CBC steering committee or management board (e.g. Blutourism system, Zero Waste Blue).
+This is of outermost importance for CBC project and to manage the partnership in a valuable way. - The involvement of stakeholders and local actors is a valid tool to ensure the CBC added value of projects with particular reference to capability of influencing policies (e.g. ATLAS, I-Archeo.S). - The Partners' participation to the different phases of the stakeholders' involvement (e.g. Ecoss) can be identified as a good practice to be transferred. - The PPs involvement in the project proposal' elaboration through exchange of information and technical meetings has to be considered as a valuable example for the efficacy and efficiency of project and for the fulfillment of projects' results (e.g. TOURISM4ALL). - The composition of the partnership has to be established taking into consideration the expertise on the thematic objective of the project and the experience on the implementation of the Eu projects (e.g. TOURISM4ALL, Fairsea). - Cooperation between Adriatic cities/regions and scientific organizations has to be identified as a concrete added value of Interreg Italy-Croatia's projects (e.g. Watercare). - Best practices sharing, study visits and IT platforms are detected as the "CBC added value tools".

-In addition to what emerged from the Evaluator's desk analysis, the in-depth interviews with the National Authorities represented a further source of valuable information for the Evaluator.
+Actually, the in-depth interviews with the National Authorities represented a further source of valuable information for the Evaluator.
 In particular, the concreteness of the projects was underlined, particularly on certain topics such as civil protection, biodiversity and climate change, and the authority of the technical partners.
 In general, it was also observed that the verification of the achievement of the CBC added value by the Programme as a whole could be maybe premature considering also that the strategic projects are still on-going.
 The achievement of the CBC added value are very much related to strategic projects' success.
 The positive support and the great work carried out by the Programme has been appreciated in terms of actions of support for the beneficiaries from projects' submission to management and expenses reporting.